Piyotato/HappyHourTechnicalScreen/README.md

 * Data serialization/deserialization tests, especially if the game is data-driven;
 * Some unit performance tests, which are important in the context of games.

 Note that this involves having already written comprehensive tests for the critical features in the project.
-Without comprehensive tests, it's risky to do CI/CD.
+Without comprehensive tests, it's risky to do CI/CD since the CD can be a "success" and yet have catastrophic failures.

 We will also run some static analysis, e.g. linting for code style and quality checks, and security scans for vulnerabilities.
 I'm not super familiar with static analysis but other important analyzers can be added here.